suryachereddy/Tensorflow_MNIST_Web/README.md

 # Digit Recognition Trained using Tensorflow 2.0 on the MNIST Dataset and Deployed on Web using Heroku with Flask Framework
 Too lazy to write doc :p.
-Mail me for any doubts suryachereddy@gmail.com :)
+Mail me for any doubts suryachereddy@gmail.com :) <br>
+Link to the webpage: <a href="https://mnist-flask-tensorflow.herokuapp.com/">Click-Here</a>